THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The Group is attentive to dialogue with its suppliers and to share best practices both on technical aspects related to business activities and on aspects aimed at promoting responsible behaviour.
 Dialogue is established through various channels, ranging from daily meetings to institutional events.

-Daily interactions are held with technicians and inspectors from Moncler and Stone Island to oversee various production activities.
-Meetings with company experts aim to provide specialised support at all stages of production processes to share technical knowledge and resolve any critical issues.
+Interactions with technicians and inspectors from Moncler and Stone Island to oversee various production activities take place daily.
+Meetings with company experts aim to provide specialised support at all stages of production processes to transfer technical knowledge and resolve any critical issues.
+The technical team for outerwear garments has been reinforced over the years to

-Regarding outerwear, the technical team has been reinforced over the years to ensure a widespread presence at all façon manufacturers in Italy and abroad, to increase the already high number of quality checks and progress of work “in” and “at the end” of the line.
-Group experts periodically attend company meetings in order to analyse samples and share industrialisation standards, the results achieved in the previous season and targets for the next.
+ensure a more extensive presence at façon manufacturers in Italy and abroad, increasing the already numerous checks on quality and progress of work across the line of production.
+Periodically, Group technicians attend company meetings in order to analyse the sample collection, share industrialization standards, results achieved in the previous season, and goals for the upcoming one.